10 BEST Things To Do In Ushuaia, Argentina In 2026

 - Difficulty: Challenging

 If you love adventure and solitude, Laguna del Caminante is a must-do hike.
 This is one of the more remote trails in Ushuaia, taking you deep into the untouched wilderness.
 You’ll pass through forests, river crossings, and boggy valleys before reaching the blue lake, surrounded by towering mountains.
+Some of the views were absolutely magical that no words or pictures can capture.

 Many hikers choose to camp overnight here to fully enjoy the peaceful atmosphere.
+That can be a good option if the weather allows and if you have your camping gear.
+We did this trek as a day trip.

 7. Tierra Del Fuego National Park